 Recipients are selected for academic achievement and demonstrated commitment to women and girls.
 Recipients return to their home countries to become leaders in business, government, academia, community activism, the arts, and sciences.

 Type: Masters, Doctoral/Postdoctoral, Fellowship

-- Have citizenship in a country other than the United States or possession of a nonimmigrant visa if residing in the United States.
-Women holding dual citizenship in the United States and another country or who are permanent legal residents of the United States are not eligible.
+- Have citizenship in a country other than the U.S. or possession of a nonimmigrant visa if residing in the U.S. Women who are currently, or expect to be during the fellowship year, a U.S. citizen, U.S. permanent resident, or dual citizen with the U.S. and another country are not eligible.

-- Hold an academic degree (earned in the United States or abroad) equivalent to a U.S. bachelor’s degree completed by September 30, 2017.
+- Hold an academic degree (earned in the U.S. or abroad) equivalent to a U.S. bachelor’s degree completed by November 15, 2019.

 - Intend to devote herself full-time to the proposed academic plan during the fellowship year